cr0hn/cr0hn.github.com/draft/2014-07-23-python3_corroutines_vs_threads_vs_processes.md

 This is the first of a serie of posts about the new Python 3.4 building library **AsyncIO**, in comparation of traditional Threads or Processes methods.

-The purpose of this post series is to compare the performance, usability and advantages/disadvantes of each one solution.
+The purpose of this post series is to compare the performance, usability and advantages/disadvantages of each one solution.

-Thoses are post that will be published:
+These are post that will be published:

 1. **Web content connections**
 2. Data base access
-3. Slow taskes
+3. Slow tasks
-4. Disc acceses
+4. Disc access

 # Brief summary: Advantages and disadvantages of each method

-The following table contains basic comparation between the three methods:
+The following table contains basic comparison between the three methods:

 <table>
 	<thead>